lhr-solar/Controls/Docs/source/Apps/ReadCarCAN.rst

 Read Car CAN Task
 *****************

 The Read Car CAN task reads the car's CANBus for values relevant to Controls.
-Currently we parse three types of messages: charge enable, supplemental voltage, and state of charge.
-All three values are sent by BPS.
+Currently we parse four types of messages: BPS trip, BPS contactor state, Supplemental Voltage, and State of Charge.

-Charge Enable
+Ignition Sequence
 =============

-The BPS sends the Controls system a charge enable message that lets us know if it's safe to charge the battery.
-This is important because regen braking sends current from the motor to the battery.
-In order to ensure that we're only charging when it's safe, a watchdog is employed: it checks that a message is received from BPS every few seconds and disables charging if one isn't.
-This is to account for communication issues or anything else that might bar us from receiving the message.
+ReadCarCAN handles precharge for both the array and motor.
+The ignition switch has four positions: OFF, LV_ON (low voltage on), ARR_ON (array on), and MOTOR_ON.

+*   When turned to ARR_ON, BPS is meant to close their main HV Array Contactor, and ReadCarCAN will detect this change and start the precharge sequence for the Array.
+Array precharge is a delay of PRECHARGE_ARRAY_DELAY ms (see below).
+*   When turned to MOTOR_ON, ReadCarCAN will make sure that both HV+ and HV- contactors are closed and start the precharge sequence for the Motor.
+Motor precharge is a delay of PRECHARGE_PLUS_MINUS_DELAY ms (see below).

 Other messages
 ==============